Annotation Interface NullMarked

 Within null-marked code, as a general rule, a type usage is considered non-null (to

-as a value) unless explicitly annotated as Nullable
+exclude null as a value) unless explicitly annotated as Nullable.
+However, there

 are several special cases to address.